 You always seem to be naked or half naked; do you embrace that or would you prefer different roles?

 I think that’s what’s coming in 2017 that I’m really excited about.
 I’m always going to be sexy, I’m always going to have those photo shoots, but I’m really looking for different roles that aren’t so commercial and are a bit cooler.
 Maybe even an ugly role where I’m not such a glam person.
 I hope to be taken a bit more seriously.

 Sometimes you get spotted by the paparazzi at not-so-glamorous times; does that come with the territory now?

 I know that comes with the business.
 I get their job, and I get mine.
 But lately I’ve just wanted my privacy.
 I’ve been sick and I don’t want to be in makeup, but no matter what, they still catch me.
 So that’s something I’m learning to cope with.
 It can definitely be tough when you don’t want it.

 I’m single right now and really enjoying it.
 A lot of times when I’m in a relationship, I am focusing on the other person so much.
 Now I can focus on my work and focus on me.

-Photography by RANDALL SLAVIN.
+Photography by: Photography by RANDALL SLAVIN.
 Styling by Lysa Cooper.
 Hair by Joseph Maine at Jed Root Makeup by Tonya Brewer at Dew Beauty Agency.
 Manicure by Pilar Noire for Tom Ford in Toasted Sugar at Nailing Hollywood.
 Styling assistance by Anastasya Kolomytseva and Briana Singleton.
 Location: SLS Hotel, A Luxury Collection Hotel, Beverly Hills, 465 S. La Cienega Blvd., Los Angeles, CA, 310-247- 0400; slshotels.com/beverlyhills